Working From Home in a Post-Covid19 Environment

 - Multiple monitors – employees usually operate off two or more monitors in the workplace, so this would need to be replicated at their home, too.

-- Laptop and monitor stands – avoid any neck or back-related problems by ensuring that any computer stands provided in the office are sent to the home office to ensure the employee is maintaining strong posture when working.
+- Laptop and monitor stand – avoid any neck or back-related problems by ensuring that any computer stands provided in the office are sent to the home office to ensure the employee is maintaining strong posture when working.

 - Mouse and keyboard – efficiency drops if you’re transitioning from a Bluetooth keyboard and mouse to a laptop keyboard and trackpad.
 Replicate their work environment to ensure continuous working performance.